Smart Grid Architectural Model (SGAM)

 Urban Stebljaj @ Svetlobne iluzije

 An AI-powered, cyber-secured, digitally controlled system, able to take advantage of telecommunications and sensors to distribute electricity optimally.
-Smart Grid Architecture Model (SGAM) requires sharing information between energy producers, distributors, and consumers to provide a highly efficient response to supply-demand, using multiple centralized and de-centralized facilities, while also providing end-users with information-based options and granular control.
+Smart Grid Architecture Model (SGAM) requires a two-way communication between energy producers, distributors, and consumers to provide a highly efficient response to supply-demand, using multiple centralized and de-centralized facilities, while also providing end-users with information-based options and granular control.

 May represent a barrier to people, especially women, who are not used to the required technological literacy, thus possibly resulting in social stigma, embarrassment, shame, etc.